CodingMilitia/Blog/content/posts/2020-10-24-setting-up-a-build-with-nuke.md

 ## Intro

-One thing I've been putting off for a while now, is to extract some of the generic helpers I created in the context of the ["ASP.NET Core: From 0 to overkill"](https://blog.codingmilitia.com/categories/fromzerotooverkill/) series, as well as other things that regularly come to mind.
+One thing I've been putting off for a while now, is to extract some of the generic helpers I created in the context of the ["ASP.NET Core: From 0 to overkill"](https://blog.codingmilitia.com/categories/fromzerotooverkill/) series, as well as other things that regularly come to mind, and putting them in some NuGet packages to reuse across projects.

 Creating these NuGet packages provides an opportunity to mess around with some interesting CI/CD tooling I haven't had the time to try before.